-(Clause 1) warranty transformers, inductor and rectifier.
-1 year warranty PCB, other components, .
+(Clause 1) 3 year warranty on transformers, inductor and rectifier.
+1 year warranty on PCB, and all other components,.

-(Clause 2) Gas Hose, Flashbacks are subject to and covered by the Manufacturer's Individual Warranty, Contact the manufacturer for details
+(Clause 2) Gas Hose, Flashbacks are subject to and covered by the Manufacture's Individual Warranty, Contact the manufacturer for details